Flat Roof Overcoat System

 Liquid Coatings, GRP, Single Ply

-One of the best overcoating systems on the marketing for these substrates is RapidRoof.
-A high performance, fast curing PMMA system that delivers excellent bonding properties, flexibility and a seamless finish.
+One of the best overcoating systems on the market for these substrates is RapidRoof.
+A high-performance, fast curing PMMA system that delivers excellent bonding properties, flexibility, and a seamless finish.

 Overcoating felt and asphalt can bring up additional challenges and you will need a tried and tested system if you are looking to overcoat this type of substrate.
 The best system for this on the market that we know of is FastCoat, a pure polyurethane (PU) cold liquid applied coating ideal for this type of project.